rwblokzijl/stablecoin-survey/paper.md

 a tight leash on the coin and uses themselves as a trusted third party similar to a central bank.

+- decentralised stablecoin

+The initial promise of cryptocurrencies was to replace the financial system without any centralised institutions that can act as gatekeepers or single points of failure.
+Though many centralised stablecoins are becoming more diversified in their collateralization, the organisations that run them remain a central point of failure.
+The risk of collateral depletion by the market maker failure is always prevalent and though some stablecoins store their collateral with bankruptcy remote companies, this just moves the risk to a different central entity.
+To protect investors from the failure of any central entity and even the failure of the financial system as a whole, stablecoins have emerged that remain price-stable in a decentralised manner, keeping true to the core values of the Decentralised Finance (DeFi) movement.

+-collateralised
+-algorithmic

+Decentralised stablecoins come in two main categories.
+The first is Crypto-Collateralized Stablecoins.
+These peg to the value of some stable currency, usually the dollar, and creates a taylor made derivatives market using smart-contracts that makes sure the currency is stable with respect to the pegged asset.
+They remain collateralised at over 100% in some other currency than the pegged currency.
+The second is Algorithmic Stablecoins.
+These

+- taxonomy

 \begin{figure*}
 \centering
 \includegraphics{img/taxonomy.png}